abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/logmein.md

   pyos ->> user: desktop JWT
 ```

-In the typical flow, the user is redirected to an HTTPS service, authenticated using their X.509 certificate, and the certificate is then forwarded via an HTTP header to `pyos`. `pyos` performs security checks and returns a user JWT to the client.
+In the typical flow, the user is redirected to an HTTPS service and authenticated using their X.509 certificate.
+The certificate is then forwarded via an HTTP header to `pyos`, which performs security checks and issues a user JWT to the client.